- This work is best presented as a technical lab until the strongest repositories are polished into individual public case studies.

 - Built practical understanding of DeFi systems, protocol mechanics, incentives, and smart contract safety.

-How DeFi systems behave under production constraints, and how to think about state, attack surfaces, and incentives.
+Key learning: How DeFi systems behave under production constraints, and how to think about state, attack surfaces, and incentives.

 - Turn the strongest 2-3 projects into polished public case studies.